ValueBetVentures/Workflow-AI/README.md

 Or feel free to open an issue on this repo!

-## Getting started with the Private PDF Extractor:
+## Getting started with the Private PDF Extractor

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 This allows you to run software locally, securely, and for free.
 2. Open Docker Desktop.
 Click on the search bar on the top, and type `workflowai/private-pdf-extractor`